-Part 1:
+Part 2:

-Test method using liquid scintillation counting
+Test method using emanometry

-WARNING - Persons using this part of ISO 13165 should be familiar with normal laboratory practice.
-This part of ISO 13165 does not purport to address all of the safety problems, if any, associated with its use.
+WARNING - Persons using this document should be familiar with normal laboratory practice.
+This document does not purport to address all of the safety problems, if any, associated with its use.
 It is the responsibility of the user to establish appropriate safety and health practices and to ensure compliance with any national regulatory conditions.

-IMPORTANT - It is absolutely essential that tests conducted in accordance with this part of ISO 13165 be carried out by suitably qualified staff.
+IMPORTANT - It is absolutely essential that tests conducted in accordance with this document be carried out by suitably qualified staff.